 Learn the basics about extramural funding instruments and announcements before you decide which funding mechanism best fits your needs.

-Grant: Financial assistance mechanism providing money, property, or both to an eligible entity to carry out an approved project or activity.
-A grant is used whenever an NIH Institute or Center (IC) anticipates no substantial programmatic involvement with the recipient during performance of the financially assisted activities.
+- Grant: Financial assistance mechanism providing money, property, or both to an eligible entity to carry out an approved project or activity.
+A grant is used whenever an NIH institute anticipates no substantial programmatic involvement with the recipient during performance of the financially assisted activities.

 Solicited: NICHD-Initiated Topics

-Request for Applications (RFA) is used to invite applications on a narrowly defined, targeted area of research designed to answer a focused question or set of questions for which there is a clear gap in knowledge.
+- A Request for Applications (RFA) is used to invite applications on a targeted area of research designed to answer a focused question or set of questions for which there is a clear gap in knowledge.

 - RFAs usually solicit applications for a one-time competition on a specific topic.